Bunge sells Cincinnati grain facility to warehouse firm Vogt

 The facility, located near the Ohio River, also shipped grain by rail into the Southeast poultry and livestock market and had a capacity to hold 4 million bushels of grain, according to industry sources.

-Bunge North America is an arm of Bunge Ltd (BG.N), one of the world’s four largest agricultural trading houses.
+Bunge North America is an arm of Bunge Ltd, one of the world’s four largest agricultural trading houses.
+(Reporting by Christine Stebbins; Editing by Richard Chang)